tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 ### Begin on the BISS Homepage

 As the person submitting the abstract, you should register or log in to <https://biss.pensoft.net/>.
 You will need to acknowledge [Terms of Use](https://biss.pensoft.net/about#TermsofUse) if you are new to the system.
+If you do not receive the system notification containing your account confirmation link, please contact Pensoft's team at <journals@pensoft.net> for assistance.

 ### Click button for NEW abstract